-I’m gearing up to put together a retrospective for my team at my current client site, and I’ve been both thinking about and reading over notes from previous retrospectives I’ve either sat in or facilitated.
-Looking over a lot of these notes, especially from the worst ones, I’ve noticed an emerging pattern of behavior that can either make or break a retrospective.
-Here are a few that I think are the most important.
+I am preparing to conduct a retrospective for my team at my current client site.
+To guide me, I have been reviewing notes from previous retrospectives I have either attended or led.
+In doing so, I have noticed an emerging pattern of behavior that can significantly impact the success of a retrospective.
+Here are a few key factors that I believe are most important:

-This is possibly the most important observance I’ve noticed… retrospectives are only effective if they truly belong to the team.
-This means that it should only be attended by the team and only the team can pick a goal and how they’re going to follow up on them.
-Management shouldn’t attend the retrospective imho as they can cause interference, step in, or require metrics to be collected.
-Several retrospectives I participated in at my previous client had the manager constantly cut people off or tell them that the goal they were proposing won’t work and refuse to let it be considered.
-These retrospectives were the most useless in my opinion and we never accomplished anything.
+Possibly the most important observation I’ve made is that retrospectives are only effective if they truly belong to the team.
+This means that only the team should attend them, and that only the team can set goals and decide how to follow up on them.
+In my humble opinion, management shouldn’t attend the retrospective, as they can cause interference, step in, or require metrics to be collected.
+At my previous client, several retrospectives I participated in were rendered useless because the manager kept cutting people off and dismissing their proposed goals without consideration.
+As a result, we never accomplished anything during those retrospectives.

-Retrospecting is about inspecting and adapting… looking at our experiences over the past and using root cause analysis to find causes and how we can improve in the future.
-However, if there is plenty of negativity in the past, it can be easy to succumb to “crying over spilled milk” without coming up with any real solutions.
-And nothing is worse for a team than to spend an hour in a room listening to each other bicker without any form of constructive activity… it will leave the team feeling down rather than up.
-Therefore aim is to keep the retrospective on track to discuss the facts and observances and put emphasis that the past is only for concrete experience to draw ideas.
-Problem-solving activities should be given more focus than pouring over historical data.
+Retrospection involves inspecting and adapting by examining past experiences and using root cause analysis to identify causes and ways to improve in the future.
+However, if there is an abundance of negativity in the past, it can be easy to dwell on the negative without finding any real solutions.
+This can lead to unconstructive activities and bickering that leave the team feeling discouraged.
+To avoid this, keep the retrospective focused on discussing facts and observations, emphasizing that the past is only useful for drawing ideas from concrete experiences.
+Problem-solving activities should be the main focus, rather than poring over historical data.

-I’ve found that activities often keep people engaged.
-In a meeting, someone can get by sitting in front of their laptop staring at the projector, with activities they’re constantly involved in and not given time to disconnect.
-Additionally, I find the carefreeness (or even fun) of activities helps break down some subtle communication barriers and makes people feel freer to speak their minds.
+In my experience, activities often keep people engaged.
+During a meeting, someone can easily just sit in front of their laptop and stare at the projector.
+With activities, however, they are constantly involved and not given the opportunity to disconnect.
+Additionally, I find the lightheartedness (or even playfulness) of activities helps break down some unspoken communication barriers and encourages people to speak their minds more freely.

-In theory picking, multiple goals sound great right?
+In theory, picking multiple goals sounds great, right?
 We’ve identified all these impediments and roadblocks in our team, process, or environment that really need to be addressed.
 Why don’t we just tackle ALL of them rather than ignore them so we can work on removing all of them?
-This is along the same lines as the theory that maximizing Work-in-Progress maximizes efficiency and we all know that this often fails.
-Likewise, by maximizing the number of goals that you have for an iteration you run the risk of context switching too much (not to mention all the focus you’ll already have towards the work you’re doing during the iteration) that the team will lose track and quite possibly not make any headway towards any of the goals listed.
+This is along the same lines of the theory that maximizing Work-in-Progress maximizes efficiency, and we all know that this often fails.
+Likewise, by maximizing the number of goals that you have for an iteration, you run the risk of context switching too much (not to mention all the focus you’ll already have towards the work you’re doing during the iteration) that the team will lose track and quite possibly not make any headway towards any of the goals listed.

-Therefore, limit your Work-in-Progress as a team by selecting one (and only one) goal for the team to work towards during the next iteration.
-Maybe you’ll complete it in one day.
-Maybe you’ll complete it by the end of the iteration.
-Maybe you’ll make progress on it and discover in the next iteration that you uncovered deeper issues that need to be addressed.
+To limit your team’s work-in-progress, select one goal for the team to focus on during the next iteration.
+Make sure to choose only one goal.
+It could be completed in one day or by the end of the iteration.
+Alternatively, you may make progress on it and discover in the next iteration that there are deeper issues that need to be addressed.

-One of the biggest mistakes I ever made as a facilitator was failing to help the team follow up on goals… I assumed you could just let the team form a goal, work out how they would accomplish it, then just let them leave the room with it to schedule into their iteration and complete.
-Boy was I wrong.
-Working towards that goal can possibly even grow future retrospective topics, or as I mentioned previously uncover more serious or deeper issues the team needs to address.
-Failing to follow up can leave the team with a slew of goals they never complete or superficial goals that only kick some dirt over the issue.
-So it’s good to recap on the goal that was formed as part of establishing historical data near the beginning of the retrospective and let it help drive new ideas or delve deeper if it wasn’t completed.
-Often times you can find incomplete goals correlate to the iteration… for example if it wasn’t reached because there wasn’t enough time to work on it, maybe there’s not enough slack in the iteration?
+One of my biggest mistakes as a facilitator was failing to help the team follow up on their goals.
+I had assumed that I could let the team form a goal, work out how to accomplish it, and then let them leave the room with it to schedule into their iteration and complete it.
+Boy, was I wrong!
+Working towards a goal can possibly even grow future retrospective topics or uncover more serious or deeper issues the team needs to address.
+Failing to follow up can leave the team with a pile of incomplete goals or superficial goals that only cover up the issue.
+Therefore, it’s essential to recap on the goal that was formed as part of establishing historical data near the beginning of the retrospective and let it drive new ideas or delve deeper if it wasn’t completed.
+Often, incomplete goals that correlate to the iteration can be found.
+For example, if it wasn’t reached because there wasn’t enough time to work on it, maybe there’s not enough slack in the iteration?

-Again, out of all these, I’d have to say the most important is number one: the retrospective belongs to the team.
-This is an activity for the team by the team to help them inspect and adapt their process and shouldn’t be something enforced upon them or led by their manager.
-I ask all ScrumMasters out there to take special care if you facilitate the retrospective… in my opinion, you really shouldn’t, but if there’s an absence of facilitation skills you might need to.
-If this is the case, remember your position… you are not a manager and therefore should not use this to dictate goals to the team.
-Stay as neutral as possible and at all costs do not allow yourself to become the owner of a solution, it needs to belong to the team and the team needs to make whatever needs to happen happen.
-If they need to schedule a task into the iteration, let them do it rather than do it for them.
+Out of all the activities in Scrum, I believe the most important one is the retrospective.
+This activity belongs to the team, and it’s essential for them to inspect and adapt their process.
+The retrospective should not be something enforced upon them, nor should it be led by their manager.
+ScrumMasters should take special care when facilitating the retrospective.
+Ideally, the team should facilitate it themselves, but if there’s an absence of facilitation skills, the ScrumMaster might need to step in.
+However, it’s crucial to remember that the ScrumMaster is not a manager and should not dictate goals to the team.
+Stay neutral and avoid becoming the owner of a solution.
+The team needs to own the solution and make decisions about what needs to happen.
+If the team needs to schedule a task into the iteration, let them do it rather than doing it for them.

-Overall, keep in mind the retrospective is for finding solutions, not problems.
+Overall, keep in mind that the retrospective is for finding solutions, not problems.
 Keep it on track, listen, and help guide the teams to introspect within themselves and find the solutions they need.
-Most importantly let them do the decision-making and above all use the retrospective as their own activity to get better.
+Most importantly, let them make the decisions and, above all, use the retrospective as their own activity to improve.